Non-USA Visitors: We're Looking for Partners in Your Country

 We’ll also share new products as they become available.
 So for somebody that wants to get better at running their business and wants to be first to know about great new and used equipment available, this will be a great resource.

-Visitors today are seeing version 1…what’s around the corner for all the bin blasting businesses across the country?
+Visitors today are seeing version 1…what’s around the corner for all the can cleaning businesses across the country?

 Bin cleaning will become much more widely spread so expect the industry to grow exponentially.
 Does a household get its lawn mowed?
 They’ll likely want the service.